-Atelectasis is the collapse of part or (much less commonly) all of a lung.
+Atelectasis is the collapse of part or, much less commonly, all of a lung.

 Atelectasis is caused by a blockage of the air passages (bronchus or bronchioles) or by pressure on the outside of the lung.

-Atelectasis is common after surgery or in patients who were in the hospital.
+Atelectasis is common after surgery or in people who are or were in the hospital.

 Risk factors for developing atelectasis include:

-The goal of treatment is to re-expand the collapsed lung tissue.
+The goal of treatment is to treat the underlying cause and re-expand the collapsed lung tissue.
 If fluid is putting pressure on the lung, removing the fluid may allow the lung to expand.